VEAF/VEAF-mission-converter/readme-build.md

 To do this, simply run the `extract.cmd` script.
 You don't even need to run it in a `cmd` window, double-clicking it will be ok.

-This script will take any mission file starting with the mission name (configured in the beginning of the script), in the mission folder (not in the `build` folder), extract its content, process them and store them in `src`.
+This script will take any mission file starting with the mission name (configured in the beginning of the script), in the mission folder (the folder where `extract.cmd` and `build.cmd` are stored, not the `build` folder), extract its content, process them and store them in `src`.

 ### Advanced settings